Ford Mustang GTP: Design and development

 In 1983, the GTX class of the IMSA GT Championship became obsolete, and was replaced by the IMSA GTP category.
 As a result, Ford needed a new car, as their Ford Mustang GTX was no longer eligible for competition.
-Bob Riley was selected to design the car, which, somewhat unusually, was front engined; it used a 2.1-litre turbocharged variant of the Ford Cosworth BDA straight-four engine, capable of producing around 600 hp.
+Bob Riley was selected to design the car, which, somewhat unusually, was front engined.
+It was designed around a 2.1-litre turbocharged variant of the Ford Lima engine, equipped with a special 16 valve head, and was capable of producing around 600 hp.
 Roush Performance, Protofab and the Ford Aerospace Western Development Labs division built the chassis and bodywork, which consisted of carbon fibre panels bonded to a carbon fibre and Nomex composite monocoque chassis, which was reinforced with Kevlar in key areas.
 The car's aerodynamics were configured to maximize the downforce generated by ground effects, although the suspension was fairly conventional; double wishbones with KONI coil-over springs, and adjustable sway bars at both ends of the car.
 Ford's chairman, Philip Caldwell, was positive about the car's development, stating that he felt it was "a clear edge of technological development."
 The car used a fairly conventional Hewland five-speed manual transmission to transmit the power, and it weighed approximately 1770 lb.
 Three cars were built as part of the program.